donedgardo/blog/content/blog/tic-tac-toe-2.md

 Greetings 🖖!

 Yesterday we talked about some pain points we encountered developing our Tic tac toe cli ui in Clojure.
 Today we are going to talk about how we overcame those pain points.
-Let;s start with printing the board.
+Let's start with printing the board.

 This is the story:
 > **Create a Tic-Tac-Toe Game** <br></br>